-The customer satisfaction score is based on British Columbians’ ratings of service they received from the Ministry.
+The customer satisfaction score is based on British Columbians’ ratings of service they received from the ministry.
 The survey focuses on the six core drivers of customer satisfaction: fairness, staff knowledge, timeliness, accessibility, staff respect and courtesy, and information.
-The Customer Satisfaction Survey utilizes a web-based and in-person questionnaire to complete the study.
+It also asks people to rate about 17 services provided by the ministry, including highway maintenance, transportation projects, DriveBC information, Commercial Vehicle Safety and Enforcement, passenger transportation licensing, permits for filming and hosting community events along highways, and applications to subdivide rural projects.
 Survey respondents include local governments, transportation industry stakeholders, and the general public.
-The Ministry uses the survey results to identify areas and processes to improve service delivery.
-The constant targets represent the Ministry’s ability to consistently deliver high quality customer service.
+The ministry uses the survey results to identify areas and processes to improve service delivery.
+The constant targets represent the ministry’s ability to consistently deliver high quality customer service.

-The Ministry of Transportation and Infrastructure performs this survey annually.
+The Ministry of Transportation and Infrastructure regularly performs this survey annually.
+In 2020, the Customer Satisfaction Survey was deferred to 2021, due to the COVID-19 pandemic.

-In 2015, the Ministry received more than 3,350 survey responses, including 345 face to face interviews performed by district staff.
+In 2019, the ministry received more than 7,330 survey responses, including 773 face-to-face interviews performed by district staff.

 Input Leads to Action: